Nowadays, one of the most popular subjects in the mainstream media is cannabis. And for a good reason.

 With so many legal hoops to jump through before you can ground break your commercial growing, you want cannabis strains that’ll make things easier for you.

-Indica and its hybrids are popular among farmers because they are tough plants, and they flower quickly, which means high yields with fewer challenges.
+Indica and its hybrids, such as White Widow feminized, are popular among farmers because they are tough plants, and they flower quickly, which means high yields with fewer challenges.

 4. Clinical Research